Roadmap

 audience: contributors

-This roadmap covers the coalition blueprint, not the v2 lists of any individual confluence, module, or standalone organism.
+This roadmap covers the coalition blueprint, not the v2 lists of any individual composite organism, module, or standalone organism.
 Each crate ships its own internal roadmap; the zipnet crate’s Roadmap to v2 is the template future crates follow.

 Items below are ordered by external-impact visibility, not by engineering order; implementation order is determined by what the first production coalition requires.